Zondax/cosmos-sdk/docs/architecture/adr-071-cryptography-v2.md

 #### **Keys**

 A key object is responsible for containing the **BLOB** key information.
-Keys might not be passed through functions and it is suggested to interact through crypto providers to limit the exposure to vulnerabilities.
+Keys might not be passed through functions, and it is suggested to interact through crypto providers to limit the exposure to vulnerabilities.

 ```mermaid